hartwigmedical/hmftools/protect/README.md

 - Upcoming
    - New datamodel supporting evidence types, range ranks and explicit genes.
    - Support for virus interpreter v1.2
+   - Responsive and resistant directions are grouped when selecting highest level evidence for reporting
 - [1.9](https://github.com/hartwigmedical/hmftools/releases/tag/protect-v1.9)
   - A release that is technically compatible with SERVE v1.8
 - [1.8](https://github.com/hartwigmedical/hmftools/releases/tag/protect-v1.8)